MaiJi97/Leetcode/java/695_MaxAreaOfIsland/README.md

 ## Method 2: BFS / Traverse through Queue

 Similar as DFS, but instead of recursion we use a queue to traverse and compute the area that each block is connected to.
 Note that when we explore the adjacent block, there are several ways to get the index: 1) Create a deltaX and a deltaY, and then loop through the two arrays and use a two element array, first element being the change in X and second element being the change in Y comparing to the current index.
 2) Create a inner class containing the two changes as attribute.
+3) loop through int[] direction = {{0,1}, {1,0}, {0,-1}, {-1,0}};

 Time Complexity: O(M * N)